Dmitry Gindin: Expert and consultant in fine stringed instruments

 Violin by A. Stradivari ‘Lady Blunt’ 1721

-Bargain-hunters, if we may call them that, may still pick up a 'Strad' or 'del Gesù' for a few million dollars.
-These will doubtless come with serious issues, including non-authentic parts; but even these instruments are rare and many may prefer to invest in a great Giovanni Battista Guadagnini, usually with smaller financial outlay.
-Valuing Guadagnini's work is challenging, as his style changed significantly depending on the towns where he worked.
-While nearly all his instruments boast superb sound, it is his late Turin violins, most influenced by the late Stradivari model, that have historically been judged to be of greatest value, at times bringing close to double the price of his equivalent works from earlier times.
-This may change in time, with the prices of some of his earlier models, such as those of his Milan period, approaching, or in a few cases surpassing, some of the Turin instruments.
-Guadagnini's violins and his several violas of good size will almost certainly achieve world records in the coming years.
+So-called bargain hunters may still acquire a "Strad" or "del Gesù" for a few million dollars, though such examples almost invariably present serious issues, including non-authentic parts.
+Many collectors therefore prefer to invest in a fine Giovanni Battista Guadagnini, usually requiring a smaller outlay.
+Valuing Guadagnini's work is challenging, as his style shifted markedly across the various towns in which he worked.
+While nearly all his instruments possess superb tonal qualities, it is his late Turin violins - most influenced by the mature Stradivari model - that have historically commanded the highest values, at times fetching nearly double the price of his earlier work.
+This trend may yet change, with some of his earlier Milanese instruments already approaching, or in a few cases surpassing, the prices of the Turin examples.
+Guadagnini's violins - and his rare violas of good size - will almost certainly set new world records in the years ahead.

-Other makers' work, in particular cellos and violas of exceptional quality, also attract well over a million dollars, due to their scarcity.
-In this price category are the violins, violas and cellos of most of the Guarneris as well as the 'grand pattern' Amatis.
-Somewhere in this category are now also the finer works of Michelangelo Bergonzi, son of Carlo, and the extremely rare violas and cellos by his nephew, Nicola.
+Other makers' instruments - particularly cellos and violas of exceptional quality - also command prices well above a million dollars, largely due to their scarcity.
+In this category belong the violins, violas and cellos of most of the Guarneris, as well as the "grand pattern" Amatis.
+The finer works of Michelangelo Bergonzi, son of Carlo, and the exceedingly rare violas and cellos of his nephew Nicola, likewise fall within this range.

 cello by D. Montagnana ‘Sleeping Beauty’ 1739